Next-ITS/nextits.github.io/docs/parameters.md

 | `--primer_roverlap`   | Minimum overlap for the reverse primer ^2^ | R primer length - 2 |

 **Default Primers:**
 By default, NextITS is configured for the data obtained with universal eukaryote primers:
 - **Forward Primer:** `ITS9MUNngs` with sequence `TACACACCGCCCGTCG`
 - **Reverse Primer:** `ITS4ngsUni` with sequence `CCTSCSCTTANTDATATGC`
-Refer to [Tedersoo & Lindahl, 2016, DOI:10.1111/1758-2229.12438](https://ami-journals.onlinelibrary.wiley.com/doi/10.1111/1758-2229.12438) for more details on these primers.
+Refer to [Tedersoo & Lindahl, 2016 (DOI:10.1111/1758-2229.12438)](https://ami-journals.onlinelibrary.wiley.com/doi/10.1111/1758-2229.12438) for more details on these primers.

 **Alternative Forward Primer:**
 For specific applications, we also recommend the `ITS1catta` forward primer (sequence: `ACCWGCGGARGGATCATTA`).
-It's designed to target and eliminate plant sequences while avoiding interference from the SSU 3′-end intron.
+It's designed to target and exclude plant sequences while avoiding interference from the SSU 3′-end intron.
-For additional information on this primer, consult [Tedersoo & Anslan, 2019, DOI:10.1111/1758-2229.12776](https://ami-journals.onlinelibrary.wiley.com/doi/10.1111/1758-2229.12776).
+For additional information on this primer, consult [Tedersoo & Anslan, 2019 (DOI:10.1111/1758-2229.12776)](https://ami-journals.onlinelibrary.wiley.com/doi/10.1111/1758-2229.12776).

 ### ITS extraction